Ulta Beauty: Operations

 Ulta Beauty offers both high-end and drugstore cosmetics, skincare, and fragrances, in addition to its own brands of beauty products and fragrances.
 They sell brands such as MAC Cosmetics, Kylie Cosmetics, and ColourPop cosmetics.

 Ulta Beauty sales were $713.8 million for the first quarter ending in May 2014.
-At the end of the second quarter ending in August 2014, Ulta Beauty reported that total sales increased by 22.2 percent and comparable store sales increased 9.6 percent.
+At the end of the second quarter ending in August 2014, Ulta Beauty reported that total sales increased by 22.2% and comparable store sales increased 9.8%.

 As of 2019, Ulta had stores in 48 states.
 A majority of Ulta Beauty stores are located in the East Coast region and in California.

 In August 2021, the retail chain Target started selling Ulta's products.

-Ulta's joined in the 15 Percent Pledge, which dedicates more store shelf space to Black-owned businesses.
+The same year, Ulta joined the 15 Percent Pledge, which dedicated more store shelf space to Black-owned businesses.

-On July 8, 2022, Ulta announced its collaboration with Allure to bring a collection of its 25,000 products to Allure’s online and offline stores.
-The collaboration ran from July to September 2022, and included brands such as Fenty Beauty, Drybar, Olaplex, Tula, The Ordinary, Peter Thomas Roth, CosRX, NYX, Morphe, and Beekman 1802 selected by Ulta's merchandising team.
+In 2022, Ulta collaborated with Allure, bringing a collection of 25,000 products to Allure’s online and brick-and-mortar stores.
+The collaboration ran from July to September 2022 and included brands such as Fenty Beauty, Drybar, Olaplex, Tula, The Ordinary, Peter Thomas Roth, CosRX, NYX, Morphe, and Beekman 1802 selected by Ulta's merchandising team.

+On January 1, 2024, Ulta Beauty began construction to move out from their original distribution center located in Romeoville, IL 888-FFC to their new Bolingbrook, IL 871-MFC building & began operations on August 5, 2024.

+In August 2025, Ulta Beauty and Target Corporation formally announced that they were ending their partnership.
+The two companies mutually agreed to not renew their agreement for the coming year, meaning the Ulta Beauty at Target experience will end in August 2026.
+Ulta Beauty products will still be available in Target stores and online until then.